jonathanhogg/flitter/README.md

 The engine that runs the language is capable of:

 - 2D drawing (loosely based on the HTML canvas/SVG model)
-- 3D rendering with primitive shapes and triangular mesh models in a bunch of formats (including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) Phong lighting/shading; simple fog
+- 3D rendering of primitive shapes and external triangular mesh models (in a bunch of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) Phong lighting/shading; simple fog; perspective and orthographic projections; texture-mapping with the output of other visual units (like a drawing canvas)
-- rendering videos
+- playing videos
-- running GLSL shaders as stacked image generators and filters (a la ShaderToy)
+- running GLSL shaders as stacked generators and filters, with live manipulation of uniforms and live reload/recompilation of source
+- compositing all of the above and rendering to one or more windows
+- saving output to image and video files
-- driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec-compatible interface or my own crazy hand-built interfaces)
+- driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec-compatible interface or my own crazy hand-built devices)
 - driving a LaserCube plugged in over USB (other lasers probably easy to support)
+- taking live inputs from Ableton Push 2 or Behringer X-Touch mini MIDI surfaces (other controllers relatively easy to add)

-Fundamentally, the system consists of an engine that repeatedly evaluates a program with a beat counter and the output of the MIDI surface as input.
+Fundamentally, the system consists of an engine that repeatedly evaluates a program with a beat counter and the current state of the MIDI surface.
 The output of the program is a tree of nodes that describe the visuals.
 A series of renderers turn these nodes into 2D and 3D drawing commands (or DMX packets, or laser DAC values).
 It's sort of like using a functional language to build a